 Trinity Hall Spotlights: Space

-After a year of extraordinary global politics and some fascinating Trinity Hall Spotlights: Politics events, this year we look further afield.
+After a year of extraordinary global politics and some fascinating Trinity Hall Spotlights: Politics events, in 2025 we looked further afield.

-In 2025, Trinity Hall Spotlights: Space will bring insights into the latest research into cosmology and physics which is helping us understand more about what lies beyond Earth’s atmosphere.
+Trinity Hall Spotlights: Space brought insights into the latest research into cosmology and physics which is helping us understand more about what lies beyond Earth’s atmosphere.

 How are cosmologists working to understand the origins of the universe, what do we understand about planets in other solar systems?
 How has historical depiction of the heavenly skies changed over the centuries?
 And to remind us that politics gets everywhere, we’ll hear the latest thinking on space as a potential battleground.

-Through different academic perspectives, lectures and discussions, we hope you will be awe-struck, excited and better informed about these areas of knowledge, fascinating for their own sake and for how they help us reflect on our own place in the universe.
+Through different academic perspectives, lectures and discussions, we hope this series will leave you awe-struck, excited and better informed about these areas of knowledge, fascinating for their own sake and for how they help us reflect on our own place in the universe.